vberlier/goomy/README.md

 #### `engine.dispatch<SignalType>(Args &&... args)`

 This function lets you dispatch signals throughout your systems.
-The template parameter of the dispatch member function must be a signal class/struct, usually generated with the `GOOMY_SIGNAL(NAME)` macro.
+The template parameter of the `dispatch<SignalType>()` member function must be a signal class/struct, usually generated with the `GOOMY_SIGNAL(NAME)` macro.

 ```cpp
 GOOMY_SIGNAL(onCustomEvent);